architecture #

 svelte-docinfo analyzes its own source and draws the result below.
 Each node is one module

 under src/lib/; each arrow is an internal import.
-Layers fall out of the import
+Hover any module to isolate its

 immediate neighbors; click to jump to its API page.